 • Sugar Baby.
 68-86 days.
 Big melon sweetness.
 Small, round fruit fits in the icebox, 6 to 8 inches long; weighs 8 to 10 pounds.
 Thick, dark green rind turns almost black; bright red-orange flesh, fine texture.
 Excellent for home garden.
 Open-pollinated.

-Short-season wartermelon–less than 90 days.
+Short-season watermelon–less than 90 days:

 • Garden Baby.
 See above.